dthx2710/Dolicon-Blue-Archive/src/pages/student/shizuko.md

   indoor: B
 exSkill:
   exCost: 3
-  exText: Creates a barricade with strength equal to 29.2% (46.8%) of Shizuko's HP
+  ex1: Creates a barricade with strength equal to 29.2% (46.8%) of Shizuko's HP
     while increasing the accuracy of allies by 16.3% (21.3%) within a specified circular area.
 (30 sec)
+normalSkill:
-normalText: Every 25 seconds, deals 194% damage to an enemy, reducing their attack by 17.4%.
+  normal1: Every 25 seconds, deals 194% damage to an enemy, reducing their
+    attack by 17.4%.
 (21 sec)
+passiveSkill:
-enhancedText: Increases accuracy by 14%.
+  passive1: Increases accuracy by 14%.
+subSkill:
-subText: Increases allies' critical rate by 9.1%
+  sub1: Increases allies' critical rate by 9.1%
 profile:
   height: 153
   artist: whoisshe